 "Today's technology is making it even easier to integrate systems into legacy POS, and stand-alone systems are comparable to older machines," said Guagenti.
 "Your new machines will provide you with a better customer experience and increased protections."

 Customers are also beginning to appreciate EMV.
 According to a survey of 2,000 U.S. adults by personal finance website NerdWallet, 78 percent of respondents said they like EMV cards, with 47 percent believing the cards make transactions more secure, and 48 percent concluding it's their preferred way to pay at the store.

 Not all cardholders have received updated, EMV-enabled versions of their credit cards.
 This isn't something merchants have to worry about, as long as they have already made the switch to EMV technology.

 "EMV-compatible terminals and machines are also set up so they can swipe traditional magnet stripe cards," said Suneera Madhani, founder and CEO of Fattmerchant, a credit card processing solutions provider.
 "So, if a consumer walks into the business without an EMV card, they will still be able to process the transaction."

 However, the business will not be responsible for fraud-related losses from those swiped transactions.

-"If a business has implemented the technology, but customers don't have a chip card, the liability burden remains with the banks," said Matt Schulz, senior industry analyst at CreditCards.com.
+"If a business has implemented the technology but customers don't have a chip card, the liability burden remains with the banks," said Matt Schulz, senior industry analyst at CreditCards.com.
 "Generally speaking, the only case in which the liability burden shifts is when a credit card holder has a chip card but the merchant doesn't have the technology to accept the chip card."

-"EMV is not a technology trend that will fall by the wayside," Madhani added.
+"EMV is not a technology trend that will fall by the wayside," Madhani said.
 "We are the last country to adopt this technology, and we will only continue to see the development of EMV and contactless technologies."